lyd0527/mInDel/README.md

 ###Introduction

-mInDel allows to find InDel variations between two or more genotypes and to develop InDel markers. mInDel requires next generation sequencing data of genomic DNA.
-It may be used for measuring InDel variation between populations, for genome wide association studies and for QTL fine mapping.
+mInDel allows to find InDel variations between two or more genotypes and to develop InDel markers.
+Together with its independence to a reference genome and the downstream genotyping-aware versatility, mInDel holds great values to researchers in the fields of molecular genetics and evolutionary studies.

-mInDel mainly implements five modules: the Pre-processing module, the *De novo* assembly module, the Overlap PCR primer design in batch module ,the ePCR mapping module and the InDel screening and marker development module.
+mInDel mainly implements five modules: Pre-processing module, *De novo* assembly module, Overlap probes design module, paired-end mapping module and InDel screening and marker development module.

 It was tested on CentOS 6.3 and Ubuntu 12.10 server but it should work on most Linux servers.